HypestTeam/HypestBot/README.md

 1. `!bracket`: Posts a URL to the brackets.
 2. `!phonebook`: Posts a URL to the Hypest Phonebook.
-3. `!toc`: Posts a URL to the TOC ruling.
-4. `!rules`: Posts a URL to the current ruleset.
+3. `!rules`: Posts a URL to the current ruleset.
-5. `!streams`: Posts the current streams as managed by the pastebin provided by BestTeaMaker.
+4. `!streams`: Posts the current streams as managed by the pastebin provided by BestTeaMaker.
 This will be made more generalised soon.
-6. `!score`: Registers a score for the round.
+5. `!score`: Registers a score for the round.
+6. `!tps`: Displays the user's Tournament Participation Score.

 ### Custom Commands